Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/Antminer (10-CPU Stack Model).md

 Rebuild the Antminer platform to:

-✅ Recycle heat, vibration, air, infrared, and EM radiation ✅ Support 10 CPU/ASIC boards within one modular doped-silicon unit ✅ Replace all non-renewable, inefficient materials
+✅ Recycle heat, vibration, air, infrared, and EM radiation ✅ Support 10 CPU/ASIC boards, In sliding 3 boards,(each sliding board holds 3 cpus individually with hydro fan) ✅ one modular doped-silicon unit
+✅ top exhaust chimney sliding doped silicon pannel with realse lever to support vertical airflow in mining farms.
+✅one cpu main fraim to serve as AI cordinating Pre-bored ports for AI chipsets / quantum bus expansion.
+✅Replace all non-renewable, inefficient materials
 ✅ Enable plug-in upgrades for AI chips, quantum sensors, or cooling nodes ✅ Achieve and maintain ≥20% net energy savings, even at 10x processing scale ✅ Serve as a future-proof modular energy-efficient mining ecosystem